 For more information on Weill Cornell's LoR guidelines, refer to their website.

-As mentioned above, Weill Cornell does not have a minimum MCAT requirement; however, students should aim high as the current class median is 519.
-The latest MCAT date considered is September 10, 2022, and the MCAT scores you submit can not be older than three years old.
+As mentioned above, there is no minimum requirement for the MCAT at Weill Cornell Medicine.
+However, students should aim high, as the current class median is 519.
+The MCAT scores you submit cannot be older than three years.

-Like most ivy league schools, Cornell is very interested in the balance of an applicant's life and interests.
-Participating in at least two extracurricular activities that are meaningful and genuinely interesting to you can help you improve the quality of your application.
+Like most Ivy League schools, Cornell is interested in the balance of an applicant's life and interests.
+Participating in at least a few extracurricular activities that are meaningful and genuinely interesting to you can help you improve the quality of your application.

 Volunteerism, internships, research; the more ways you can get involved in medicine before applying to Cornell, the better!

-Weill sees plenty of excellent applications with top grades.
-In order to take your application to the next level, try to gain some experience in a medical setting before applying.
-That said, research and volunteerism are always valuable, so even if you can’t find experience in a medical field: keep expanding your knowledge in other areas.
+Weill sees plenty of competitive applications.
+To take your application to the next level, try to gain some experience in a medical setting before applying.
+That said, research and volunteerism are always valuable, even if they aren’t related to medicine.

 Cornell recognizes that becoming a doctor takes a certain kind of person.
-You must display passion for the healthcare field, ethical and moral integrity, emotional maturity, and personal depth.
-To do so in your application, focus on crafting excellent essays, preparing for your interview, and participating in a broad range of extracurriculars.
+You must display a passion for the healthcare field, ethical and moral integrity, emotional maturity, and personal depth.
+Focus on crafting excellent essays, preparing for your interview, and participating in various extracurriculars to demonstrate your character.

 Here are the Cornell Medical School secondary essay prompts and how to answer them.

 “Please write a brief statement giving your reasons for applying to Weill Cornell Medical College.”

 How to Answer: This essay prompt asks you to explain what about Weill Cornell interests you.
 It’s an excellent opportunity to demonstrate your (thorough!) school research and align your future goals with the university’s mission.